ladybug-tools/spider-gbxml-fixer/README.md

 * Fix air surfaces with single adjacent space
 * Fix Surfaces with CAD object ID missing

-Using the Fixer should be much easier than doing searching for and replacong text in a gbXML file and should faster than using the Spider Viewers.
+Using the Fixer should be much easier than doing searching for and replacing text in a gbXML file and should be faster than using the Spider Viewers.

 </details>